 - "Security update for Linux kernel (k_athlon)" (http://sdb.suse.de/en/psdb/html/8376e89e202b4ff8a110e46f408dcc3a.html)

 - "Security update for Linux kernel (k_smp)" (http://sdb.suse.de/en/psdb/html/b5e55e932b9ad385d0d39a949fce3b6d.html)

 - "Security update for Linux kernel (k_debug)" (http://sdb.suse.de/en/psdb/html/e26dc57e4fa1e85c89683ce89b1ad2b1.html)

 rpm -qf /boot/vmlinuz

-Please make sure that you execute the commands
+In case you are using lilo, please make sure that you also execute the command

 Finally, reboot the system with